ShipFail/consensus-oracle/PRD.md

 ### 3.1 Goals (MVP)

-1. **Golden Truth Answering from Multiple Models**
+1. **Golden truth answering from multiple models**
-   For any short question, gather top answers from multiple strong models and present them in a way that makes agreement and disagreement obvious.
+   For any user question, gather answers from multiple strong models and present them in a way that makes agreement and disagreement obvious.

-2. **Truth Confidence Measurement & Golden Truth Answer**
+2. **Truth confidence measurement & golden truth answer**
    Compute and display a **truth‑confidence score** and an interpretable label, and when confidence is high, select and return a **single golden truth answer**.

+3. **One‑question–one‑card experience**
+   For each question, create a **dedicated URL** that stores and displays a golden truth card (answer, confidence, per‑model votes, timestamp) that can be revisited and shared.

-3. **Source‑of‑Truth UI**
+4. **Source‑of‑truth UI**
-   Provide a clean **Ask Thoth** interface that:
+   Provide a clean interface that:
-   - Shows the **golden truth answer** prominently when it exists.
+   - Centers the golden truth answer when it exists.
-   - Explains the truth confidence score and label in simple language.
+   - Explains the confidence score and label in simple language.
    - Exposes per‑model answers (votes) for transparency.

-4. **Basic Question History**
+   - Makes it **easy and fun to share** a question card with others.

+5. **Basic history for individuals**
-   Show recent questions and their golden truth answers / confidence signals, with persistence for signed‑in users.
+   Allow users to see and revisit their recent questions and golden truth cards, with richer persistence for signed‑in users.

-5. **Clear Positioning Around Trust**
+6. **Clear positioning around trust**
-   Frame Thoth as a **practical golden truth signal** based on model agreement — not as an infallible oracle.
+   Frame Thoth as a **practical golden truth signal** based on model agreement — not as an infallible oracle or moral authority.

 ### 3.2 Stretch Goals (Post‑MVP)

-1. **Public Leaderboard** of questions with the **highest** and **lowest** truth confidence scores.
+1. **Public leaderboard** of questions with the **highest** and **lowest** truth confidence scores.
-2. **Question Type Classification** (e.g., Fact / Opinion / Prediction / Value) to help users interpret why consensus is high or low.
+2. **Question type classification** (e.g., Fact / Opinion / Prediction / Value) to help users interpret why consensus is high or low.
-3. **Human Voting** to compare golden truth answers vs human consensus.
+3. **Human voting** to compare golden truth answers vs human consensus.
-4. **Export / Research Mode** for downloading questions, answers, and consensus data for offline analysis.
+4. **Export / research mode** for downloading questions, answers, and consensus data for offline analysis.
-5. **SDKs** (e.g., TypeScript, Python) for easy Thoth API integration in agents and tools.
+5. **SDKs** (e.g., TypeScript, Python) and APIs for agents and tools.
+6. **Richer question history and collections**, such as saved decks of interesting questions.

-### 3.3 Non‑Goals
+### 3.3 Non‑Goals (MVP)

 - Being a **philosophical or metaphysical truth oracle** or solving deep epistemology.
 - Providing a full‑blown **safety / alignment** system.
 - Serving large‑scale enterprise traffic, multi‑region reliability, or strict SLOs in the MVP.
 - Implementing complex analytics pipelines beyond simple logging, exports, and basic dashboards.
+- Supporting batch/grid input or large‑scale benchmarking in the initial UI.

 Thoth is a **practical golden‑truth signal derived from current models**, not an absolute arbiter of reality.